 100% of pupils in receipt of Pupil Premium attended the residential visit to Robinwood improving their social inclusion and to develop their resilience.

-100% of pupils in receipt of Pupil Premium accessed 'bike week' - improving their physical fitness, riding stamina and ability.
+100% of pupils in receipt of Pupil Premium accessed 'bike week' (with some adjustments in provsison) - improving their physical fitness, riding stamina and ability.